WilliamMassalino/Crewai-Projects/Research_Agent/README.md

 3. Set up environment variables:
    - Create a `.env` file in the root directory.
-   - Add your Gemini API key:
+   - Add your Gemini and Serper API key:
      ```
      SERPER_API_KEY=your_serper_api_key_here
      GEMINI_API_KEY=your_gemini_api_key_here